chigraph/chigraph/README.md

 # Components
 Chigraph is made up of three components:

-##libchigcore
+##libchig
-Libchigcore is the chigraph library that provides all functions for chigraph clients, like code generation, graph representation, etc. Want to compile a chigraph module using libchigcore?
+Libchig is the chigraph library that provides all functions for chigraph clients, like code generation, graph representation, etc. Want to compile a chigraph module using libchig?

 ```C++
 #include <chig/Context.hpp>